ejmastnak/portfolio/src/tmg/chattmg/index.md

 Notes:

-- CSRF validation must be handled manually (discussed below)
+- CSRF validation must be handled manually (discussed below).
-- `"Accept": "application/json"` is needed to receive validation errors (discussed below)
+- `"Accept": "application/json"` is needed to receive validation errors (discussed below).
-- The request body contains `conversation_id` and `prompt` fields, which are picked up and validated by the ChatRequest form request **TODO:** link above
+- The request body contains `conversation_id` and `prompt` fields, which are picked up and validated by the StreamRequest form request [discussed earlier](#validation).

 ### CSRF

-The `X-CSRF-TOKEN` header must be passed manually to satisfy Laravel's built-in CSRF validation. **TODO:** preciseness of phrasing
+A CSRF token must be passed manually in the `X-CSRF-TOKEN` header to satisfy Laravel's built-in CSRF protection.
 (Inertia and Axios, which are commonly used with the Laravel + Vue stack, usually pass a CSRF token under the hood, but we must do this manually when sending requests with the comparatively low-level Fetch API.)

-To make the CSRF token available in the frontend, I include it Inertia's `page.props.auth` object, which is shared with all frontned pages.
+I make the CSRF token available in the frontend by including it in the `page.props.auth` object shared by Inertia with every frontend page (see the [Inertia docs on shared data](https://inertiajs.com/shared-data)).
-I do this in `app/Http/Middleware/HandleInertiaRequests.php`; Laravel's `csrf_token()` helper is globally available.

-**TODO:** link to Inertia docs.
+I add the CSRF token to `page.props.auth` by editing `app/Http/Middleware/HandleInertiaRequests.php` as follows:

 ```php
 <?php